Soracom LTE-M Button Setup Guide

 For additional information on how to register SIMs, refer to the SIM Registration page.

-Insert batteries
+Insert Batteries

 Now let's insert our 2x AA alkaline batteries into the button, making sure to pay attention to the correct orientation for each battery:

-Insert batteries into the device
+Insert batteries into the button

 Although rechargeable AA batteries will also fit in the Soracom LTE-M Button, please pay close attention to the voltage of such batteries.
-Certain types of rechargeable batteries have a nominal voltage well in excess of 1.5V, and inserting such batteries in the Soracom LTE-M Button may cause permanent damage.
+Certain rechargeable batteries have a nominal voltage well in excess of 1.5V, and inserting such batteries in the Soracom LTE-M Button may cause permanent damage.

 As soon as you insert the batteries, the LTE-M Button will power up and begin scanning for available LTE-M networks.